pavelsaman/geo/README.md

 The key used is taken from $GEO_REDIS_KEY environment variable, if the variable is not present or is empty, the fallback key is "places".
 Members are in the following format: ${city}:${country}

+Redis connection could be set by REDIS_HOSTNAME and REDIS_PORT environment variables.
+Fallback values are localhost and 6379 respectively.